Travel tips for visiting Amsterdam: essential travel tips

 The difference between a Coffeeshop and a cafe

-Amsterdam is of course the highlight of many a backpacker’s journey fresh out of college or university primarily because it is legal to smoke weed in the Netherlands.
+If you are visiting Amsterdam for the first time you need to know the difference between a coffeeshop and a cafe.
+Amsterdam is of course the highlight of many a trip to Amsterdam particularly for those fresh out of university or college primarily because it is legal to smoke weed in the Netherlands.
 These are not the dens of iniquity many older folks think of but bright friendly cafes where folks indulge in a little smoking of marijuana but not cigarettes.
 I have a recent guide to the top 10 Coffeeshops in Amsterdam if you want to check it out.

 Beer in Amsterdam